Change the Status Quo of Style With a Career in Fashion Design and Merchandising

 The Need for More Fashion Designers and Retailers of Color

-Fashion design and merchandising can be particularly exhilarating for members of Black communities, especially in the present moment.
-African American cultures, styles, and designs have long had profound influences on the industry, notably in the luxury and contemporary markets.
+African American and cultures, styles, and designs have long had profound influences on the fashion industry, particularly in the luxury and contemporary markets.
 This is impactful not just in terms of representation, but because of the power Black fashion has to embrace and reinvent (multi)cultural heritages, reject racist stereotypes, and challenge Eurocentric style and beauty norms.

 Black retailers, too, can have a formidable platform for creating wealth and social change.
-Entrepreneurs can choose to support Black designers by selling their clothing, shoe, and accessory lines, channeling profits in ways that benefit themselves and the larger African American fashion community.
-They can also influence the trends and styles consumers on the street are exposed to, and can even make the neighborhoods where top-notch Black fashion is sold more chic, inclusive, desirable, and prosperous.
+Entrepreneurs can choose to support Black designers by selling their fashion lines, channeling profits in ways that benefit themselves and the larger African American fashion community.
+They can also influence the trends and styles consumers on the street are exposed to, creating awareness of and demand for fashion influenced by diverse cultures and histories.

 Racial Inequities in Fashion Design and Merchandising